 Disney World resorts complete most Christmas decorating about mid-November.
 However, some elaborate gingerbread houses aren’t finished until closer to Thanksgiving.

 Disney Springs gets an impressive Christmas Tree Stroll with many incredible Disney themed Christmas trees.
-The 2021 Disney Springs Christmas Tree Stroll opened mid-November and should continue through early January although exact dates for 2022 Disney Springs Christmas Tree Stroll haven’t been announced yet.
+The Disney Springs Christmas Tree Stroll usually opens mid-November and continues through early January although exact dates for 2022 Disney Springs Christmas Tree Stroll haven’t been announced yet.